Scalable GANs with Transformers: Experiments

 \subsection{Ablation study}

-\textbf{Multi-level Noise-perturbed image Guidance~(MNG)~(Sec~\ref{sec 2.3: MNG}).} As discussed earlier, we first demonstrate that a vanilla GAT without MNG displays inactive features in early layers.
-Accordingly, we perform a block-level analysis while ablating MNG.
-To this end, we visualize intermediate features for each transformer block using PCA.
-As shown in Fig.~\ref{fig: feature visualization}, early-layer features are highly redundant without MNG, indicating that most early layers remain inactive.
-In contrast, our method yields well-distributed feature activations throughout the entire network.

-As shown in Fig.~\ref{fig: lpips drop block}, to measure per-block influence, we ablate each transformer block, re-synthesize the image, and compute the LPIPS distance to the unablated output; smaller LPIPS implies a lower perceptual contribution on the generated images.
-We compute these statistics on 10K images.
-Aligned with the above observation, the model without MNG exhibits weak early-layer contribution on the generated images, that is, most of the generative process is concentrated in the later blocks.
-By contrast, our model shows a progressively decreasing contribution from early to late layers, which is precisely consistent with MNG’s objective of coarse-to-fine synthesis: intermediate layers receive sufficient guidance, responsibility is distributed across depth, and the network’s capacity is utilized more uniformly.
-Note that the last layer tends to spike, likely because it is located directly before the final synthesis result.

-Furthermore, we evaluate MNG in a quantitative way.
-We plot the FID-5K training curves in Fig.~\ref{fig: ablation MNG}.
-We evaluate four variants: (i) MSG (replacing noising-based degradation with resize-based degradation, following MSG-GAN~\citep{msg-gan}), (ii) w/o MNG, (iii) MNG-lin~(linear noise schedule), and (iv) MNG-exp~(exponential noise schedule, our default setting).
+\textbf{Multi-level Noise-perturbed Guidance~(MNG)~(Sec~\ref{sec 2.3: MNG}).} We evaluate MNG quantitatively by comparing FID-50K training curves in Fig.~\ref{fig: ablation MNG}.
+We consider four variants: (i) MSG (replacing noising-based degradation with resize-based degradation, following MSG-GAN~\citep{msg-gan}), (ii) w/o MNG, (iii) MNG-lin~(linear noise schedule), and (iv) MNG-exp~(exponential noise schedule, our default setting).
 Across runs, our base setting, MNG-exp, consistently achieves the best~(lowest) FID, outperforming both the no-MNG baseline and the linear schedule.
 Interestingly, MSG delivers the weakest performance.
 We hypothesize that, as reported in prior work~\citep{anycostgan,gigagan}, feeding the discriminator multi-scale outputs can overemphasize cross-scale consistency, which in turn suppresses generative quality.
 In contrast, our MNG perturbs a single degraded counterpart with stochastic noise at multiple levels, providing diversity without enforcing strict cross-scale alignment, and thereby avoiding the aforementioned failure mode.